Climate of India: Arid and semi-arid regions

-Humid Subtropical
+Humid subtropical

 Most of Northeast India and much of North India are subject to a humid subtropical climate and a subtropical highland climate.
 Though they experience warm to hot summers, temperatures during the coldest months generally fall as low as 0 °C. Due to ample monsoon rains, India has two subtropical climate subtypes under the Köppen system: Cwa and Cwb.
 In most of this region, there is very little precipitation during the winter, owing to powerful anticyclonic and katabatic (downward-flowing) winds from Central Asia.

 Humid subtropical regions are subject to pronounced dry winters.
-Winter rainfall and hail—is associated with large extratropical storms known as "Western disturbances", which are steered by westerlies towards the Himalayas and the Punjab-Haryana Plains of northwestern India.
-Most summer rainfall occurs during powerful mesoscale convective thunderstorms known as nor'westers in the pre-monsoon season (April-June) and monsoonal thunderstorms brought by the South Asian monsoon (July-September); occasional tropical cyclones also contribute.
+Spring rainfall is associated with large extratropical storms known as "Western disturbances", which are steered by westerlies towards the Himalayas and the Punjab-Haryana Plains of northwestern India.
+These storms are often accompanied by hail, and can cause crop damage.
+Most summer rainfall occurs during powerful monsoonal thunderstorms brought by the South Asian monsoon (July-September), caused by the annual oscillation of the tropical rain belt; occasional tropical cyclones also contribute.
 Annual rainfall ranges from less than 1000 mm in the west to over 2500 mm in parts of the northeast.
-As most of this region is far from the ocean, the wide temperature swings more characteristic of a continental climate predominate; the swings are wider than in those in tropical wet regions, ranging from 24 °C in the north to 27 °C in the east.
+As most of this region is far from the ocean, the wide temperature swings more characteristic of a continental climate predominate; the swings are wider than in those in tropical wet regions, ranging from 24 °C (43 °F) in the north to 27 °C (49 °F) in the east.
 The primary biome of this climatic region is subtropical broadleaf forest, which is evergreen in the Brahmaputra Valley, and the Lower Gangetic Plains which receive more rainfall, or deciduous in the Upper Gangetic Plains and Punjab-Haryana Plains which receive comparatively less rainfall.
 This climate zone is home to many major cities of North and Northeast India such as New Delhi (bordering on semi-arid), Lucknow, Ambala, Chandigarh, Patiala, Siliguri and Guwahati (bordering on tropical savanna).